wallarm/product-documentation/docs/2.16/admin-en/installation-guides/install-in-yandex-cloud.md

 * `/etc/nginx/conf.d/wallarm.conf` with global WAF node settings

     The file is used for settings applied to all domains.
 To apply different settings to different domain groups, use the file `nginx.conf` or create new configuration files for each domain group (for example, `example.com.conf` and `test.com.conf`).
 More detailed information about NGINX configuration files is available in the [official NGINX documentation](https://nginx.org/en/docs/beginners_guide.html).
 * `/etc/nginx/conf.d/wallarm‑status.conf` with WAF node monitoring settings.
-A detailed description is available within the [link](../configure-statistics-service.md)
+A detailed description is available within this [link](../configure-statistics-service.md)
 * `/etc/default/wallarm-tarantool` with the Tarantool database settings

 #### Request filtering mode

 By default, the WAF node is in the status `monitoring` and does not block requests.
 Change the filtering mode within the NGINX settings to block requests by:

-1. Open the file `/etc/nginx/conf.d/wallarm.conf`:
+1. Opening the file `/etc/nginx/conf.d/wallarm.conf`:

     ```bash
     sudo vim /etc/nginx/conf.d/wallarm.conf
     ```
-2. Comment out the line `wallarm_mode monitoring;`.
+2. Commenting out the line `wallarm_mode monitoring;`.
-3. Open the file `/etc/nginx/nginx.conf`:
+3. Opening the file `/etc/nginx/nginx.conf`:

     ```bash
     sudo vim /etc/nginx/nginx.conf
     ```
-4. Add the line `wallarm_mode block;` to the `http` block:
+4. Adding the line `wallarm_mode block;` to the `http` block:

 ???
 "Example of the file `/etc/nginx/nginx.conf`"